What Is SSL and How Does It Protect My Website?

 As an example, let’s assume that you are the owner of the domain my-website.com and you wish to secure it with an SSL.
 You would need to purchase an SSL certificate from a trusted SSL vendor, such as AwardSpace.
 During the SSL issuing process, you will be asked for proof that you own the domain my-website.com.
 Once the requested proof is provided, which is usually just a custom record on the domain’s DNS, the SSL is issued and installed on your server.

-Then, whenever a visitor comes to your website, their browser will check the SSL and trace its origin back to a trusted Root CA. The Root CA, by extension, will vouch that your website matches the common name that it is stated on the SSL.
+Then, whenever a visitor comes to your website, their browser will check the SSL and trace its origin back to a trusted Root CA. The Root CA, by extension, will vouch that your website matches the common name that is stated on the SSL.
 As a result, the visitor’s web browser will have a high degree of confidence that your website is genuine and not a phishing attack.

 What Are the Parts of an SSL Certificate?